 Vroom Vroom marked the start of an ongoing collaborative relationship with A.G.
 Cook, who returned as producer on Charli’s next two mixtapes - ‘Number 1 Angel’ and ‘POP 2’, both dropped in with just a few months between them.
 Both mixtapes are presented as collaborative efforts, rather than just being solo ventures for Charli, and featured a huge range of both underground and mainstream collaborators, including MØ, Uffie, Tove Lo, Carly Rae Jepsen, Cupcakke and Mykki Blanco.

 A ten-track mixtape gathering all the tropes of girl-group pop and hyping it up through a futuristic lens,‘POP 2’ in particular formed the inspiration for the next evolution of Charli’s live shows.
-Whilst on tour with Taylor Swift, Charli’s setlist has been mostly full of her radio-friendly ‘Sucker’-era hits, but for her ‘Pop 2’ shows in London, Paris, New York and LA, gone is the live band and high school kitsch she previously used live.
+Whilst on tour with Taylor Swift, Charli’s setlist was mostly full of her radio-friendly ‘Sucker’-era hits, but for her ‘Pop 2’ shows in London, Paris, New York and LA, gone was the live band and high school kitsch she previously used live.
 In its place was a live performance packed full of guest appearances, A.G.
 Cook DJing the show and a futuristic PVC aesthetic that altogether made Charli’s vision of the future of pop look like one incredible party.

 Ruling the airwaves